DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/10 Data Binding/40 Optional Binding Expressions.md

 The Diagram allows you to bind a number of shape and connector visual properties, like type, size, and style.

+[note]

-[note] If a binding property is undefined, the corresponding shape or connector property value is maintained inside the loaded Diagram UI component and is lost after a page is reloaded.
+- If a binding property is undefined, the corresponding shape or connector property value is maintained inside the loaded Diagram UI component and is lost after a page is reloaded.

+- Diagram [nodes](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/) and shapes ([default](/Documentation/Guide/UI_Components/Diagram/Shape_Types/) and [custom](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/)) are linked.
+Initially, you can set all shape properties with [defaultItemProperties](/ApiReference/UI_Components/dxDiagram/Configuration/defaultItemProperties/) or within a [customShapes](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/) array.
+When a shape is placed on a canvas, these properties merge with the **nodes** default settings or callbacks that end with **Expr** (for instance, [typeExpr](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#typeExpr)).
+Use these callbacks to override the default shape settings.

+[/note]

 ![Diagram - Data Binding Options](/images/diagram/binding-options.png)

 <table class="dx-table">